 Tag Keeper?
 Read on.

-If you’re in the second group that likes to hang on to them, join the crowd.
+If you’re in the second group that likes to hang on to luggage tags as a free souvenir, join the crowd.
 We do too, and have a shoebox full of them.
 What do you do with yours?

 If you are at least a little bit crafty, our friends Phil & Garth have a great solution.
 Check out their post, 20 Ways to Collect and Display Souvenirs.